m1k3r/gvi-accounts/README.md

 # gvi-accounts
-A simple WebApp to keep track of the money
+A simple WebApp to keep track of the money and operations.